Rise to the Top with Infrastructure Improvements to Airports, Ports, and Harbors

 In addition to $25 billion tagged to repair airports, the plan includes a $17 billion investment into port improvements and has called for additional measures to address the environmental impact of air and sea travel.

-Change may be on the horizon in the form of the Infrastructure Investment and Jobs Act.
+Change is on the horizon in the form of the Bipartisan Infrastructure Bill (BIL), formally known as the Infrastructure Investment and Jobs Act.
 The wide-ranging plan calls for a massive infusion of money and speed into the nation’s capital improvement projects.
-Many of these projects are designed to tackle the repair backlog across the country’s infrastructure, including bringing U.S. airports and ports back to a competitive level internationally.
+Many of these projects are designed to tackle the repair backlog across the country’s infrastructure, including modernizing an airport or port, to reach a competitive level internationally.
 In addition to $25 billion tagged to repair airports, the plan includes a $17 billion investment into port improvements and has called for additional measures to address the environmental impact of air and sea travel.
 Projects span from coast to coast, and especially areas in between.

 Many of these projects will be considerably larger than owners and operators have seen in their lifetime.
 The excitement surrounding these improvements, however, has a flipside: Project management.
 Budget tracking.
 Reporting mechanisms.
-The plan of attack that owners and operators have previously used for their capital improvement projects will likely not measure up to the size and scale of what is to come.
-They need to evolve new plans — and now is the time.
+The plan of attack that an owner of an airport had previously used for their capital improvement projects will likely not measure up to the size and scale of what is to come.
+They need to evolve new plans—and now is the time.
 You’ll need to provide:

-- Proof of the efficiency and value of projects
+- Proof of the efficiency and value of airport, port, and harbor projects

 - Complete transparency into the stewardship of funds